 Note: On confirming an interview date, recruiters usually email candidates with information on the upcoming interview process, along with resources such as text documents and videos to prepare for the same.

-Tips to Prepare for a Phone Screen Interview Tips to Nail Interviews at FAANG Companies
+Phone Screen Interview Tips to Nail Interviews at FAANG Companies

 Now that you know what phone screen interviews at FAANG typically entail, here are a few tips to help you prepare for them: